Our targets

 • maintenance and conservation of borders.

-With regard to fauna, a building was installed for the conservation and recovery of the lesser kestrel, 6 heaps that serve as a refuge for small mammals and invertebrates, 40 nesting boxes and 10 perches for birds of prey.
+With regard to fauna, a building was installed for the conservation and recovery of the lesser kestrel, 6 heaps serving as refuges for small mammals and invertebrates, 40 nesting boxes and 10 perches for birds of prey.